Who hasn’t been in this scenario?

 This method has been one of the cornerstone ways we have been able to create our Champagne Lifestyle.
 By really deciding if a purchase was worthy enough to buy or have that same amount clearing the most expensive debts we were able to be debt free in a few short years.

-Sign in now to access the FREE basic Loan Calculator HERE as well as other free resources..
+Access the FREE basic Loan Calculator HERE

 (the download will be a .zip file, you will need to unzip it to find the excel file inside)

 In this screen shot, you can see on the left, we have entered the Loan Amount (the balance of our credit card -$2100), the Interest Rate ( also found on the credit card bill) and the Loan Period ( the time to pay out if we just paid the minimum required) Over on the right you will see two areas to calculate the difference if you were to pay a regular amount with each payment or a Lump Sum- one off payment.
 You can see, I have entered the $99.00 “bargain” shopping spree.
-If you would have paid that $99.00 off the credit card along with the regular bill, would would have saved over $2000 in interest.
+If you would have paid that $99.00 off the credit card along with the regular bill, you would have saved over $2000 in interest.

 Want a reminder tool?

-Purchase the PLUS version of the calculator and it will provide you with a reference table showing how much you could save by not spending.
+Purchase the PLUS version of the calculator for a tiny $1.99 and it will provide you with a reference table showing how much you could save by not spending.
 Based on the details placed in the first table, this next sheet calculates the amount of often purchased items.
 Also included are handy pocket sized printable tables to remind you of the power of paying your debt down rather than spending.
 When I needed to pay off a large credit card debt, I wrapped the table around my card, so everytime I went to use the card I was reminded.
 It really does work to rethink your purchases.